kk-src/azure-postgresql-mcp/README.md

 5. Choose “Agent mode” from the dropdown at the bottom of the chat input box.
 5. Click on “Select Tools” (hammer icon) to view the Tools exposed by the MCP Server.

-You are now all set to start interacting with your data using natural language queries!
+You are now all set to start interacting with your data using natural language queries through VS Code!

 ## Contributing
 The Azure Database for PostgreSQL MCP Server is currently in Preview.
 As we continue to develop and enhance its features, we welcome all contributions!
 For more details, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.